abrarmughal4480/videodesk-readme/resident-manual.md

   - **Notifications**: Real-time alerts when your content is viewed

     ![Notification Popup](./resident-images/notification-popup.png)
-    *Notification Popup that opens when clicking the bell icon on dashboard, showing real-time alerts and notifications*
+    *Image 7: Notification Popup that opens when clicking the bell icon on dashboard, showing real-time alerts and notifications*
   - **Recent Activity**: View your latest uploads and activities
   - **Quick Access**: Fast access to all platform features